ritik-malik/routeviews_BGP_V3.0/README.md

 <br> <br>
 ### 2 new ways now -
-1. Purchase MaxmindGeoIP2 API (smells bad)
+1. Purchase MaxmindGeoIP2 API (smells bad) (Done)
-2. censys.io dataset access (might turn fruitful)
+2. censys.io dataset access (might turn fruitful) (In progress)

+Link a new repo from here onwards to Censys.io